aseba/GistPy/Readme.md

 cat gist.py | gist.py -n "gist.py" -d "Small python script that creates a new anonymous gist with content coming from stdin" -o -p -U aseba -P shhthisisasecret
 ```

+## OSX Service

+I've created an automator service that calls `from-pastebin.sh`.
+If you bind that automator script to a keybinding in your mac, you can have a quick keybinding to post gists in github ;)